adonisjs/v6-docs/content/docs/guides/installation.md

 ## Starting the development server
 Once you have created an AdonisJS application, you may start the development server by running the `node ace serve` command.

 Ace is a command line framework bundled inside the framework's core.
-The `--hmr` flag monitors the file system and performs [hot module reloading (HMR)](../fundamentals/hmr.md) for certain sections of your codebase.
+The `--hmr` flag monitors the file system and performs [hot module replacement (HMR)](../fundamentals/hmr.md) for certain sections of your codebase.

 ```sh
 node ace serve --hmr